-Combat Veterans Think Arming Teachers Is A Really, Really Bad Idea
+Guess Who Thinks Arming Teachers Is A Really, Really Bad Idea?
+Military Combat Veterans.

 Some of the loudest voices opposing President Donald Trump’s proposal to arm “highly trained” teachers to protect students belong to the group that knows best what it’s like to confront someone with a gun: military combat veterans.

-In the week since 17 people were killed by a gunman at a Florida high school, combat veterans already had become increasingly vocal in opposition to the availability of assault weapons to civilians, writing op-eds, viral blog posts and Twitter threads.
+In the week since 17 people were killed by a shooter at a Florida high school, combat veterans already had become increasingly vocal in opposition to the availability of assault weapons to civilians, writing op-eds, viral blog posts, and Twitter threads.

 But the proposal to train and arm teachers, which was first floated by conservative commentators on Fox News and pushed on Thursday by the president and officials of the National Rifle Association, put many of them over the edge.

 “There is a gulf between being taught how to handle a weapon, and learning to fight.
-Those are two distinct things,” Brandon Friedman, a former Army captain who deployed to Iraq and Afghanistan and later served in the Obama administration, told BuzzFeed News.
+Those are two distinct things,” Brandon Friedman, a former Army captain who was deployed to Iraq and Afghanistan and later served in the Obama administration, told BuzzFeed News.
 “And learning how to fight, how to stand your ground when an aggressor is trying to kill you, that’s not something that comes naturally to people.”

 Learning how to fight takes training — military training.